 Climate change experts at the university provided a roadmap alongside a list of recommendations for the music industry after reviewing the tour data from Massive Attack.
 They also conducted interviews with a number of stakeholders involved in managing and facilitating the tours.
 Three key recommendations include:

-- Tour venues need to attain zero co2 emissions by the year 2035.
+1. Tour venues need to attain zero co2 emissions by the year 2035.

 This can take the form of, for example, minimising electricity use by appliances (such as lighting, sound equipment and refrigeration); ‘generating renewable electricity onsite with technologies such as solar PV’ or increasing data sharing and awareness of electricity used in productions to all stakeholders.}

+This makes up the largest proportion of live music related emissions when all sources associated with events are aggregated.
 This can be overcome by offering incentives for taking public transport or collaborating locally for shared transportation.
 Walking, or cycling to and from the venue were also included, and for those travelling from further afield, a package offer can be offered to contain the emissions.

-- Reducing business travel
+3. Reducing business travel